Importance of using milestones in project planning

 We all know the basic elements of project planning.
 First comes the overarching goal, then you and other stakeholders establish deliverables, and finally, you come up with a timeline.
 Pretty straightforward, right?

 But what happens when you reach the end of your timeline and not all of the deliverables have been met?
 Or you haven’t achieved your main goal?
-Most people are all too familiar with the answer: the project drags on and on.
+Most people are all too familiar with the answer: The project drags on and on.
 The initial timeline is modified and probably the budget, too.
 More time, money, and other resources are poured into the project.

 In this post, we’ll cover the basics of project milestones, focusing on two questions: What is a project milestone?
 And why are project milestones an important element of project planning?